 Attributing system creates security element for electronic delivery

-If a railway undertaking issues CIV compliant ticket/reservation, the staff of the rail ticket office/agency/retailer or the distribution system of the railway undertaking shall generate the security information to be inserted in the ticket/reservation.
+If a railway undertaking or ticket vendor issues CIV compliant ticket/reservation, the staff of the rail ticket office/agency/retailer or the distribution system of the railway undertaking shall generate the security information to be inserted in the ticket/reservation.

 This process shall be performed as soon as the booking status and sales transaction data have been successfully sent to the distribution system of the agreed railway undertakings.